 On the Instances page, click Create ALB.

-On the buy page, configure the parameters, click Buy Now, and then complete the payment as prompted.
+On the buy page, configure the following parameters, click Buy Now, and complete the payment as prompted.

-The following table describes only some of the parameters.
+This section describes only the required parameters.
 Use the default values for other parameters.
-For more information about the parameters, see Create an ECS instance.
+For more information, see Create an ALB instance.

 Parameter